 With some loving tweaks, a vehicle once pronounced dead by a car insurance company may enjoy a meaningful second life on the road.
-At the least, it could get you to where you need to go.
+At the least, it could get you where you need to go.

 A salvage title may be branded with different descriptions, depending on the state and the type of damage.
 These include:

-For example, State Farm, the country's largest auto line, won't insure a car that State Farm itself has declared a total loss.
-So if you want to stay with your current company – for instance, if you want to keep a multiline discount – and you have State Farm insurance, you may be out of luck.
-State Farm will, however, insure a salvaged car that has been totaled out by another insurer.
+“State Farm won't insure a car that State Farm itself has declared a total loss,” says Benjamin Palmer, a State Farm spokesperson.
+“So if you want to stay with your current company – for instance, if you want to keep a multiline discount – and you have State Farm insurance, you may be out of luck.
+State Farm will, however, insure a salvaged car that has been totaled out by another insurer.”

 Is it worth insuring a car that has been totaled?

 Keep in mind, though, that even if you are able to find comprehensive or collision coverage the insurer will only value the car at its worth after the calamity and before repairs, making any payout far less valuable.
 In addition, coverage could even be more expensive, simply because fewer companies offer it.
 “With less competition, rates can be higher,” says Gusner.
 “Companies that cater to high-risk drivers and are willing to insure rebuilt vehicles typically have higher rates compared to companies that insure safe or standard risk drivers and vehicles – as in a car with a clean title and driver with clean driving record.”
 As such, it may make sense to live with liability coverage alone.

 Another factor to keep in mind is that a car that has been salvaged and rebuilt can be very hard to resell, meaning it’s probably only worth driving a car that’s been totaled if you really are the one who wants to keep driving it.